Zayd-Waves/mellow-dex/README.md

-# Mellow-Dex
+# Mellow Dex

-Pokedex application for Android
+A Pokedex application for Android.